 COVID-19 Frequently Asked Questions

-These FAQs address the restriction of in-person instruction for the remainder of the Spring 2020 semester and the entirety of the Summer 2020 semester.
+These FAQs address the the Fall 2020 semester.
 Our shared goal is to continue to provide students with as much opportunity as possible to complete their coursework.

 If you have additional questions or concerns that are not addressed in this FAQ, please contact the 580-772-6611.